The amebas may be spread from person to person or through food or water.

 Cysts can be spread directly from person to person or indirectly through food or water.
 Amebiasis can also be spread through oral-anal sex.

 In places with poor sanitation, amebiasis is acquired by ingesting food or water that is contaminated with feces.
 Fruits and vegetables may be contaminated when grown in soil fertilized by human feces, washed in polluted water, or prepared by someone who is infected.
-Amebiasis may occur and spread in places with adequate sanitation if infected people are incontinent or hygiene is poor (for example, in day care centers or mental institutions).
+Amebiasis may occur and spread in places with adequate sanitation if infected people are incontinent or hygiene is poor (for example, in day care centers or psychiatric institutions).

 Symptoms of Amebiasis